peetzweg/entropretty-tools/packages/create-entropretty/templates/typescript/README.md

 npm run build
 ```

-Finally, you should run `test` on your distribution bundle to ensure it complies to the testable requirements:
+Finally, you should run `test` on your now bundled script to ensure it complies to testable requirements for Proof of Ink tattoos:

 ```sh
 npm run test